-- Madison College enrolls approximately 40,000 students, with 25% of the student body being racial/ethnic minority students.
-Madison College offers over 150 programs, approximately one-third advanced technological educationfocused. - Milwaukee Area Technical College enrolls about 40,000 students, the majority of which are racial/ethnic minorities.
-MATC offers over 200 programs, over 25% of them in advanced technological education fields.
+- Madison College enrolls approximately 40,000 students,.
+25% of the student body are racial/ethnic minority students.
+Madison College offers over 150 programs, approximately onethird advanced technological education-focused. - Milwaukee Area Technical College enrolls about 40,000 students, the majority of whom are racial/ethnic minorities.
+Milwaukee Area Technical College offers over 200 programs, over 25% of which are in advanced technological education fields.